 Challenges: Great first multi-day with a few steep bits

-Starting from O’Reilly’s Rainforest retreat, you’ll hike through volcanic landscapes to views of Wollumbin/Mt Warning all the way in NSW.
+Starting from O’Reilly’s Rainforest Retreat, you’ll hike through volcanic landscapes to views of Wollumbin/Mt Warning all the way in NSW.
 It’s also the best hike for admiring Antarctic beech rainforests.
 You’ll get to check out Kurraragin/egg rock, an Aboriginally significant and distinctive rock feature on day two.

 There are steeper sections towards the end, but you’ll be rewarded with a suspension bridge, the stunning Purling Brook Falls, and wild swimming at Warringa Pool.
 Start at the Border Track just two hours south of Brisbane.